Navigation überspringen, direkt zum Inhalt

 Great heritage!
 Extensive nature conservation

 The Upper Lusatian Heath and Pond Landscape Biosphere Reserve is the largest contiguous pond area in Central Europe, the only biosphere reserve in Saxony and the habitat of many rare plants and animals.
-And of course the Lusatian fish: ponds for fish farming have been created here since the 13th century and connected by canals.
+And, of course, Lusatian fish: ponds for fish farming have been created here since the 13th century and connected by canals.
 Today, the UNESCO-recognized biosphere reserve is characterized by a harmonious and sustainable coexistence of man and nature.
 Those seeking peace and quiet, cycling and hiking enthusiasts will get their money's worth on the predominantly flat land.

 Great heritage!
 Unmistakable Spreewald